Lead Generation

 Understanding a company's revenue streams and client base is crucial for identifying B2B businesses.
 Here's what to focus on:

 1. Diversified revenue streams: B2B companies often have multiple revenue sources.
-For example, Moov offers an API for streamlining payments, generating income through various payment solutions.
+For example, Moov offers an API for streamlining payments and generating income through various payment solutions.

 2. Client portfolio: Look for a diverse client base across multiple industries.
 AB Tasty, for instance, serves clients of various sizes across different sectors to enhance their online presence.